IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 the title of "IETF Executive Director" in older documents such as
 {{RFC2026}} is now "Managing Director, IETF Secretariat".)

-IETF Administration LLC: The legal entity -- a disregared Limited Liability Company (LLC) of The Internet Society -- established to house IASA2, specified by the ISOC/IETF LLC Agreement ({{IETF-LLC-OA}}).
+IETF Administration LLC: The legal entity -- a disregarded Limited Liability Company (LLC) of The Internet Society -- established to house IASA2, specified by the ISOC/IETF LLC Agreement ({{IETF-LLC-OA}}).
 Also referred to as "IETF LLC" or just the "LLC".